ethereum-optimism/specs/specs/fault-proof/stage-one/optimism-portal.md

 ### Proven withdrawal

 A **proven withdrawal** is a withdrawal that is likely valid, because it's been proven using a **likely valid game**.
 However, because we don't have full confidence in the game's validity, we can't yet finalize the withdrawal.

 ### Finalized withdrawal

 A **finalized withdrawal** is a withdrawal transaction that has been proven against a game that we now know is **valid**, and has waited the **proof maturity delay**.

 ### Proof maturity delay

 The **proof maturity delay** is time that must elapse between a withdrawal being proven and it being finalized.

+## Assumptions

+### aASR-001: AnchorStateRegistry correctly distinguishes likely valid games

+We assume that the AnchorStateRegistry correctly reports whether a game is a [**likely valid game**](./anchor-state-registry.md#likely-valid-game).

+#### Impact

+**Severity: Medium**

+If a game is reported as likely valid when it is not, an attacker can prove a withdrawal that is invalid.
+If [aASR-002](#aasr-002-anchorstateregistry-correctly-distinguishes-valid-games) holds, this may not result in severe consequences, but would negatively impact system hygiene.

+#### Mitigations

+- Pending audit of `AnchorStateRegistry`
+- Integration testing

+### aASR-002: AnchorStateRegistry correctly distinguishes valid games

+We assume that the AnchorStateRegistry correctly reports whether a game is a [**valid game**](./anchor-state-registry.md#valid-game).

+#### Impact

+**Severity: Critical**

+If a game is reported as valid when it is not, we may finalize a withdrawal that is invalid.
+This would result to a loss of funds and a loss of confidence in the system.

+#### Mitigations

+- Pending audit of `AnchorStateRegistry`
+- Integration testing

+### aSC-001: SuperchainConfig correctly reports system pause status

+We assume SuperchainConfig correctly returns system pause status.

+#### Impact

+**Severity: Critical**

+If SuperchainConfig incorrectly reports system pause status, we may prove / finalize a withdrawal when the system is paused.
+This would create bad system hygiene, and could lead to a loss of funds or a loss of confidence in the system.

+#### Mitigations

+- Existing audit of `SuperchainConfig`

 ## Top-Level Invariants